-- 17. The Scottish Government published its Strategic Framework update and Review of Physical Distancing on Tuesday 22nd June 2021, and updated it on 16 November 2021.
+- 17. The Scottish Government published its Strategic Framework update on 16 November 2021.
 This includes important context for schools. - 18.
 It sets out a change to the Scottish Government's overarching strategic intent, from:

 'to suppress the virus to the lowest possible level and keep it there, while we strive to return to a more normal life for as many people as possible'.